If you’ve ever been house hunting, you know how difficult it is to narrow down on just one house that has everything you need.

 Having a tree nearby that provides shade, especially from the afternoon sun, is a great idea.
 During the summer, the bees need some help keeping the hive’s interior cool.

 When the temperatures rise, the bees deposit water in the hive and evaporate the water by fanning it with their wings.

 The evaporation process absorbs heat from the hive and acts as an air conditioning system.
 The hotter it is, the more the bees have to fan, and in some cases, you’ll find the bees forming a ‘beard’ outside the hive.

 In extreme cases, the bees could abscond the hive altogether, especially if they are a new colony without brood.
 So, shade is definitely important.

 I think a natural shade from a tree is ideal because the area under the tree can be cool, not cold, unlike a shed or other man-made structures that can be cold even when the temperature outside is warm.

 Some level of sunlight is good for the hive.
 The heat from the sun’s rays warms the hive and allows the bees to get off ‘blanket’ duty and begin a new day of foraging.

 The bees remain in a cluster as long as the temperature in the hive is low.
 If your beehive placement can enjoy some morning light and then be shielded from the afternoon sun, the hive’s temperature will be easier to regulate, particularly during the hot months.

 Keep Your Hive Dry

-Bees like to keep a clean house, and that includes cleaning up spills along the isles.
-Excessive moisture in a dark warm box, which is what a hive is can lead to the growth of mold, and that’s no good for your bees.
+Bees like to keep a clean house, and that includes cleaning up spills along with the isles.
+Excessive moisture in a dark warm box, which is what a hive is, can lead to the growth of mold, and that’s no good for your bees.